Manage Access Users/Guests and Door Access Video Explanation:

 The Access section is used for the management of all Access Users & Guest Users.

-Access & Guest User creation can be initiated either from an individual lock's management page or via the 'Access' section.
+Access & Guest User creation can be initiated from the dashboard, an individual lock's management page, or via the 'Access' tab.

 Access Users can be viewed separately from Access Guests in order to provide a clear distinction between users that are given long-term access (Access Users) and those with temporary access (Access Guests).
-They are also differentiated by a red icon (users) or green icon (guests).
+They are also differentiated by an icon with a clock (guests) or an icon without a clock (users).

 From the Access tab, you can Add Access Guests, Add Access Users, Edit and Delete current Access Guests and Users, View current Access credential information, Search, and Filter your results to narrow your view.